NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1HepMCHeavyIon.md

 The assumed inelastic nucleon-nucleon cross section.

 in units of millibarn.
-As used in a Glauber calculation to simulate the distribution in Ncoll. <a href="http://example.org/classes/classrivet_1_1a/">A</a> negative value means that the information is not available.
+As used in a Glauber calculation to simulate the distribution in Ncoll.
+A negative value means that the information is not available.

 ### function centrality